tustin2121/James_Somerton_Transcripts/_videos/xsrV2LXP0bY.md

 ---
 date: 2021-07-31
-title: !!str "Painter of the Night" and the Sadism of Class"
+title: '"Painter of the Night" and the Sadism of Class'
 status: Script
 aka: !!seq
   - "The Sadism of Class"